 When appropriate and depending on the individual Child's interests and abilities, outside activities/clubs will be identified and encouraged to develop their skills, confidence and individual interests.
 The team will support the Children in regular attendance and encourage participation, ensuring that the Children is properly prepared and equipped.

 Eventually, dependent on the Child, this would be unsupported allowing further re-integration into the local community and the building of peer group social skills.

-The Children participate in a group or individual holidays during the school summer holiday.
-This is arranged in consultation with the Children's preference and takes into consideration their ability, behaviours and risks to their self or others.
+The Children participate in group or individual holidays during the school summer holiday.
+This is arranged in consultation with the Children's preferences and takes into consideration their ability, behaviours, and risks to their self or others.
 Risks are assessed, and strategies are put in place to best manage potential situations.
 The Child will be kept involved in the planning of the holiday activities as a goal to work towards and look forward to.

-\Please note: if a Child's behaviour consistently presented as a danger or high risk to manage off site, their holiday may have to been cancelled in the best interest of that.
+\Please note: if a Child's behaviour consistently presented as a danger or high risk to manage outside in the community. , their holiday may have to be cancelled in the best interest of that.
 This would not affect the other Child placed. \

-Consent is sought from the local authority and parents, where applicable, prior to children participating in external events, day trips and holidays.
+Consent is sought from the local authority and parents, where applicable before children participate in external events, day trips, and holidays.

-4.2 Make positive contribution to the home and to the wider community.
+4.2 Make positive contributions to the home and the wider community.

 Forza House has established good relationships with local clubs and projects in the community, the Children are encouraged to join local clubs to provide a stable platform to developing positive social networks within the community.
-Moonreach encourage positive and appropriate relationships with peers within the community and provide support through key sessions and nurturing to promotion stable peer to peer relationships.
+Moonreach encourages positive and appropriate relationships with peers within the community and provides support through key sessions and nurturing to promote stable peer-to-peer relationships.

 Talents, interests, and hobbies are encouraged and give the Children a focus and sense of achievement, which builds self-esteem for the future.
-The adults in the home, source events, clubs, sport centres, days out to maintain interests and promote either continuation of their interests or development new ones.
+The adults in the home, source events, clubs, sports centres, and days out to maintain interests and promote either the continuation of their interests or the development of new ones.